Boy n Burger founder Mel Zhou wants to bring better burgers to everyone

-The newly opened fast-casual restaurant in Wan Chai is designed to bring quality, affordable hamburgers to all.
+The newly opened fast-casual restaurant in Wan Chai is designed to offer quality, affordable hamburgers to all.

 It began, fittingly, with a boy and a burger.